Intro

 Cost considerations

-The cost of a rental car is dependent on many conditions.
+Renting a car in Costa Rica can be a confusing and painful process if you aren’t prepared.
 Seasonality, vehicle type, insurance considerations, and even the rental company are some factors in a rental car’s cost.
+Below are some of the biggest variables.

 Seasonality

 From our experience, seasonality is one of the biggest variables.
-The same rental car may cost $600 for a week in July, and $1000 for a week in January.
-Rental rates are much lower in the green season, which is our favorite time to visit Costa Rica.
+The same rental car may cost $500 for a week in July, and $1000 for a week in January.
+Rental rates are much lower in the green season, which is actually our favorite time to visit Costa Rica.
+If you can handle the potential for some weather, May and September are some of our favorite months to visit.
+Transportation and accommodation prices can be half of what they are from December to February.

 Type of vehicle

-Vehicle options range from ultra-compact to massive SUVs.
+Vehicle options range from ultra-compact to full-size SUVs.
 We recommend looking into the Hyundai Tuscon for a couple or a small family traveling light.
-It has a great balance of fuel efficiency and ability with standard all-wheel drive.
+It has a great balance of daily cost, fuel efficiency, and dirt road ability with standard all-wheel drive.
+2-wheel drive vehicles are an option but we really recommend all-wheel drive.

 Our favorite Hyundai Tuscon 🤙